This document covers the following topics:

 An operation exception error (abend code S0C1) can occur if the ICS module

-If ICS Version 222 is installed at your site, you can use the load
+Depending on the ICS Version installed at your site, you can use the

-minimum of collation data in the module build.
-This enables a light-weight
+the bare minimum of collation data in the module build.
+This enables a

 If you want to enable Natural for Unicode and code page support, you need to link and load an ICU data library during the installation of Natural as described in Installing International Components for Unicode for Software AG for z/OS, z/VSE and BS2000.

 ICU data libraries are supplied with the following ICS data modules

 the module as announced in the current Natural Release